Jennifer Lawton: Career

-On March 1, 2015, Lawton was replaced as Makerbot CEO by Stratasys Asia Pacific Japan general manager Jonathan Jaglom.
-The move came after Stratasys' disappointing financial performance in 2014 following the acquisition of Makerbot.
+On March 1, 2015, Lawton was replaced as MakerBot CEO by Stratasys Asia Pacific Japan general manager Jonathan Jaglom.
+The move came after Stratasys' disappointing financial performance in 2014 following the acquisition of MakerBot.
 Lawton took on a new role as VP of Special Projects and left Stratasys four months later.

 In 2014, Jennifer Lawton was inducted into the Connecticut Women's Hall of Fame for her work in business and labor.

-Currently

-Jennifer Lawton was named the COO of Techstars in the fall of 2016, a technology start-up incubator.
+Jennifer Lawton was named the COO of Techstars in 2016.